AbhinavPanwarDev/paperPal/README.md

-## Inovative Full Stack Project that lets you chat with your PDF's.
+## Innovative Full Stack Project that lets you chat with your PDF's.